Processing I: Motion tracking and balance

 # get all csv files in the folder

-# keep only the ones that have butterworth in the name - those are filtered with native Pose2sim function
+# keep only the ones that have butterworth in the name - those are pre-processed

-csvfiles = [x for x in csvfiles if 'butterworth' in x]
+csvfiles = [x for x in csvfiles if 'processed' in x]

 # append to list with trialid